alexch/codelikethis/public/projects/installfest.md

 * GitHub
 * Heroku

-> Are you on a recent model Macintosh?
+> Are you on a recent model Mac?
 Skip to the [Mac Homebrew](#mac-homebrew) section to install Node and Git, then come back here for GitHub and Heroku.

 ## VS Code Text Editor